columnrowtable/INFO465Team/README.txt

 I allow all team members to utilize this content for the next few assignments if needed.

+Ann-Marie - I've looked over the project and verified it's functionality

 Summary--------------------------------------------

 Home: Gives quick access to portal links and tools.